-The Income Tax Department is comprised of an Administrator, three full-time staff members, and one part-time staff member who are responsible for administering and enforcing the Income Tax Ordinance and the Rules and Regulations.
+The Income Tax Department is comprised of an Administrator, one full-time staff member, one part-time staff member, and two to five full-time and part-time third-party staff members who are responsible for administering and enforcing the Income Tax Ordinance and the Rules and Regulations.
 The Department's mission is to respectfully encourage the highest level of voluntary compliance by assisting, educating, and informing customers and stakeholders efficiently, effectively, and accurately.

 The Administrator is appointed by and reports to the Mayor, who serves as Chairman of the Income Tax Board.
 The Administrator reports also to this board, which was designed to depoliticize the Income Tax Department and to protect it from improper influence.
 The other Board members include the Law Director, Treasurer, Auditor, and Council's Appropriations Committee Chairman, who are responsible for offering oversight and counsel to the Income Tax Department and initiating most legislation during a minimum of four quarterly public meetings each year to ensure the department's funding, accountability, independence, and objectivity.
-The Tax Administrator is not a voting or a non-voting member of the Income Tax Board.
+The Tax Administrator is not a member of the Income Tax Board.